 You are invited to submit an abstract to the Adaptation Canada 2020 conference, taking place February 19-21, 2020.

 The conference is bringing to Vancouver experts and leaders from diverse sectors, regions and jurisdictions to work on one of the most urgent issues of our time — how to build climate change resilience in our communities, ecosystems and economies.

 The Program in 2020 will focus innovations in resilience that have been developed over the past three years since the 2016 Adaptation Canada Conference.
 The Program Committee is interested in innovations that have significantly raised the game on resilience, involved unprecedented collaboration and resulted in quantifiable action on the ground, and are beginning to attract the necessary capital to begin implementation.

-Session ideas and abstracts will be considered by the Program Committee within, but not limited to, the following conference themes and sub-topics:
+Session ideas and abstracts will be considered by the Program Committee within, but not limited to, the conference themes and sub-topics listed below.

 - Building buy-in on the need for adaptation

 - Key elements of a strong business case for resilience investments and cost-sharing models

 - New trends in the insurance business and private sector financing